chronicity

 NIL

-Other possible values are :START
+Other possible values are :START, :MIDDLE, or :END which return

 the start, mid-point or the end of a span respectively.